Royals vs. Tigers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Spencer Torkelson, Bobby Witt Jr. and others in the Detroit Tigers-Kansas City Royals matchup at Comerica Park on Monday at 6:40 PM ET.
+Player prop bet odds for Spencer Torkelson, Bobby Witt Jr. and others are available when the Detroit Tigers host the Kansas City Royals at Comerica Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!